Marryam03/Machine-Learning-Capstone-Project/README.md

+Topic: Recommendation System.

-This is a Recommendation System project.
-The main goal of this project is to help in finding better courses in which that it suits his/her preferences.
-As well as, to help users to find courses to recommend based on their interests & the type of courses they are already enrolled in.
+This project's main goal is to help find better courses that suit his/her preferences.
+As well as to help users find courses to recommend based on their interests & the type of courses they are already enrolled in.